Here’s where we cover the basics, so you can decide whether a visit to Flight School is what you’re looking for

-Will Flight School be suitable for my children?
+.
+Will Flight School be suitable for my students?

-Flight School can accommodate a maximum of 30 children on any one visit.
-If you wish to bring more than 30 children, you’ll need to make an additional booking for another time.
+Flight School can accommodate a maximum of 30 students on any one visit.
+If you wish to bring more than 30 students, you’ll need to make an additional booking for another time.

-Regrettably, no. There is every likelihood that the Secondary Zone in Flight School will be occupied by another group during your visit.
-Potentially this means up to 60 children in the terminal at the same time.
-We have to consider the needs of airport users and must insist on the maximum limit of 30 children per group, per day.
+Regrettably, no. There is every likelihood that the Primary Zone in Flight School will be occupied by another group during your visit.
+Potentially this means up to 60 students in the terminal at the same time.
+We have to consider the needs of airport users and must insist on the maximum limit of 30 students per group, per day.

 You have access to all outside public spaces and to all landside public areas within the terminal, including concourses and check-in desks, retail and catering areas and, of course, Flight School itself.
 We’ll send you maps to help you find your way round when you book.